Philippine labor migration policy: Remittances

 For countries like the Philippines, remittances are the main benefit of labor migration.
 With higher wages abroad, money can be sent back to the workers' families in the Philippines and this money is either consumed or saved.
 Therefore, remittances from abroad increase consumption in the source country and create more demand for goods.
 Either through formal banking channels (where the government is able to measure foreign exchange) or through informal channels, the money circulates within the source country and helps stimulate the economy.

 Furthermore, families who receive remittances tend to have a higher financial status.
 A slight decrease in poverty levels has been observed as a result.
 On the other hand, there is no clear negative relationship between income inequality and remittances in the Philippines.

+However, as Guinigundo argues, it is imperative to note that “for every 1 unit increase in the ratio OF (Overseas Filipino) remittances to GDP, the Gini coefficient increases by 3.3 units” (p.
+266).
+Thus, they claim “if GDP growth is accompanied by an increase in inequality, this could still worsen poverty” (p.
+266).

+Building on these arguments a study conducted by Reyes and Tabuga (2011) reveals that the redistribution of income is another consideration to made to aid the relationship between the rate of growth and poverty reduction.
+Ultimately—while globalization has no direct link to affecting poverty—in coming to state concerns such as economic growth and income inequality, one must consider of the means of economic growth.

 The following table shows the cash remittances of OFWs per year for the last five years.

 Total OFW remittances have been increasing for the past years.
 In 1990, the yearly remittances reached the one billion US dollar mark and 24 years later, in 2014, had increased to 24 billion US dollars.
 Overseas workers' cash remittances in 2014 rose by 5.8 percent from its 2013 level.
 Cash and non-cash remittances combined, there has been a 6.2 percent increase in 2014 from its number in the preceding year.

 Remittances have helped stabilize the government's national accounts.
 From 1975 to 1994, these remittances accounted for 2.6% of the country's gross national product (GNP).
 However, according to the 2011 figures, remittances rose to around 11.17% of the country's GNP.
 NEDA economists believe that without these earnings from abroad, economic growth would be much lower.
 The country's GNP grew because of high rates of OFW remittances and the government believed that the money remitted was used to help start-up small businesses, boost consumer spending and enable small-scale construction.

 In 2014, remittances from OFWs constituted ten percent of the Philippines’ Gross Domestic Product (GDP).